Duarte Pio, Duke of Braganza: Early life

-Duarte Pio was born on 15 May 1945 in Bern, Switzerland, as the first of three sons of Duarte Nuno de Bragança, and Maria Francisca de Orléans e Bragança.
-Duarte Pio claims his full name as ending with Miguel Gabriel Rafael, a naming tradition of the House of Braganza that honors the three archangels in the Catholic Church, despite his full legal name being simply Duarte Pio de Bragança.
+Duarte Pio was born on 15 May 1945 in Bern, Switzerland, as the first of three sons of Duarte Nuno, Duke of Braganza, and Princess Maria Francisca of Orléans-Braganza.
+Duarte Pio uses a full name ending with Miguel Gabriel Rafael, a naming tradition of the House of Braganza that honors the three archangels in the Catholic Church.
+His name as registered at birth was simply Duarte Pio de Bragança.
 His father was the grandson of King Miguel I, while his mother was a great-granddaughter of King Pedro IV (Emperor Pedro I of Brazil), who was Miguel's elder brother.
 Through his father, he is a member of the Miguelist branch of the House of Braganza.
-Duarte Pio's godparents were Pope Pius XII, Queen Amélie of Portugal (the mother of King Manuel II, the last monarch of Portugal) and his great-aunt Infanta Aldegundes, Duchess of Guimarães.
+Duarte Pio's godparents were Pope Pius XII and Queen Amélie of Portugal (the mother of King Manuel II, the last monarch of Portugal).

 The Duke is regarded as a Portuguese national by descent, since his father was Portuguese (and so Duarte Pio's birth was legitimately included in the Portuguese Civil Registry).
 At the time of his birth, Duarte Pio and the rest of the Miguelist Braganzas were banned from entering Portugal, by the laws of exile of 19 December 1834.

 On 27 May 1950, the Portuguese National Assembly revoked both the laws of exile from 19 December 1834, which banned the Miguelist Braganzas, and the laws of exile from 15 October 1910, which banned the Legitimist Braganzas.
 In 1951, Dom Duarte visited Portugal for the first time, accompanied by his aunt, Infanta Filipa.
 In 1952, he moved to Portugal permanently with his parents and brothers.

-From 1957 to 1959, Duarte was enrolled in the Colégio Nun'Álvres in Santo Tirso.
+From 1957 to 1959, Duarte was enrolled in the Colégio Nun'Álvares in Santo Tirso.
 In 1960, he entered the Colégio Militar in Lisbon.
 He attended the Instituto Superior de Agronomia (now part of the Technical University of Lisbon) and later the Graduate Institute of Development Studies of the University of Geneva.

 From 1968 to 1971, Dom Duarte fulfilled his military service as a helicopter pilot in the Portuguese Air Force in Portuguese Angola at the time of the Portuguese Colonial War.
 In 1972, he participated with a multi-ethnic Angolan group in the organization of an independent list of candidates to the National Assembly.
 This resulted in his expulsion from Angola by order of the Prime Minister Marcelo Caetano.